-The 2015-2021 Plan has contributed towards environmental protection within County Longford.
-If the 2015-2021 Plan was to expire and not be replaced by the 2021-2027 Plan, this would result in a deterioration of the County's planning and environmental protection Although framework. higher level environmental protection objectives - such as those of various EU Directives and transposing Irish Regulations - would still apply, the deterioration of this framework would mean development would be less that new coordinated and controlled.
+The 2015-2021 Plan has contributed towards environmental protection within Longford.
+If the 2015-2021 Plan was to expire and not be replaced by the 2021-2027 Plan, this would result in a deterioration of the County's protection planning and environmental framework.
+Although higher environmental protection objectives - such as those of various EU Directives and transposing Irish Regulations - would still apply, the deterioration of this framework would mean that new development would be less coordinated and controlled.